 Sport Management, B.S.College of Business

 Do you love competing on the athletic field?
 Do you bleed your favorite team’s colors?
-If sports play this significant of a role in your life, a career in sports management might be exactly what you are looking for.
+If sports play this significant of a role in your life, a career in sport management might be exactly what you are looking for.
 The sports industry in North America is made up of many segments.
 It involves partnerships across organizations that conduct billions of dollars worth of business every year.
 Sports organizations, teams and athletic facilities, to name just a few, need savvy business professionals to keep them organized and operating efficiently.

 With an in-depth curriculum focusing on strategies in real-world sport business applications, Indiana Tech’s Bachelor of Science in Sport Management will help you develop the problem-solving, decision-making and strategic-planning skills necessary to succeed in the performance, production and promotion segments of the sports industry.